National Institute of Technology Calicut: Governance

 Under the constitution of the National Institutes of Technology Act 2007, the President of India is the Visitor to the institute.
 The authorities of the institute are the Board of Governors and the Senate.
 The Board is headed by the chairman, who the Visitor appoints.
 The Director, the secretary of the Board, looks after the day-to-day running of the institute.
 The Board of Governors has nominees of the Central Government, the State Government, the NIT Council and the Institute Senate.

-Gajjala Yoganand is the chairman of the Board of Governors.
-Prasad Krishna was appointed the director of the institute in 2021.
+Dr. Sridhar Vembu is the chairman of the Board of Governors.
+Dr. Prasad Krishna was appointed the director of the institute in 2021.

 Academic departments

 The institute includes eleven academic departments, eight centres departments, 8 centres and three schools.
 The departments include Architecture and Planning, Chemistry, Physics, Mathematics, and Physical Education as well as five engineering determinants for Chemical Engineering, Civil Engineering, Computer Science & Engineering, Electrical Engineering, Electronics & Communication Engineering and Mechanical Engineering.
 The eight centres are the Campus Networking Centre (CNC), Centre for Biomechanics, Advanced Manufacturing Centre, Central Computer Centre, Centre for Value Education, Sophisticated Instruments Centre, Centre for Transportation Research and Centre for Scanning Microscopy.
 The three additional schools are the School of Biotechnology, School of Management Studies and School of Materials Science and Engineering.